Migos’ Indelible Mark On Hip-Hop Fashion - NewsBreak

 Migos made an indelible mark across the entertainment landscape.
 From their unique southern cadence that guided a new sound of music to their influence on hip-hop fashion, the Migos shaped hip-hop for nearly a decade.

+MUST READ: 5 Times TakeOff Earned His Flowers As The Favorite Migo

-Ushering in a new generation of braggadocious rappers through a lifestyle they personified with their flamboyant and expensive, Migos redefined hip-hop culture, giving birth to “drip.”
+Ushering in a new generation of braggadocious rappers through a lifestyle they personified with their flamboyant and expensive personas, Migos redefined hip-hop culture, giving birth to “drip.”
 Like influential musical acts before them, they bridged hip-hop to high fashion — making brands like Versace hot in the Black community.

 Migos have walked the MET Gala carpet, and Offset graced fashion runways in Paris.
 As a group, they have influenced fans to be unapologetic with their style.
 Here’s a look at their influence on fashion.